The Erie County Department of Social Services is pleased to announce the 2021 Summer Youth Employment Program (SYEP).

 - Health Care/Medical

 - Marketing/Public Relations

-SYEP also provided workshops on job readiness, career exploration, financial literacy, and opportunities to continue education and social growth.
+SYEP also provides workshops on job readiness, career exploration, financial literacy, and educational and skills training opportunities.

 Program slots are limited and placement in the program is not guaranteed.
 Placement will be based on youth circumstances and household income.